 After the previous day’s tiring ascent to Kala Patthar, today is an easier walk down to the lower altitudes.
 Following the same route back to the terminal moraines at Dughla and following the wide valley of Khumbu Khola we pass through the beautiful Sherpa villages of Pheriche, Orsho, and Shomare.
 If we wish to visit the Gompa in Upper Pangboche we can do so by taking a different trail from Shomare.
 Otherwise we take the regular trial to reach Pangboche.
 From Pangboche we retrace our footsteps down to the Imja Khola and up through the forest to Debuche or if interested, we might visit nuns at the Debuche monastery.
 Finally, we reach Tengboche.
 If we are trekking during the full moon of November or December, we might get and opportunity to witness the Mani Rimdu festival in the monastery at Tengboche.
 Overnight in Tengboche.(B, L, D)

 We will trek down through the hillside blanketed by rhododendron and juniper trees from Tengboche.
 If it’s Spring, pink and red rhododendron flowers ablaze our surroundings.
 After crossing the prayer flag festooned bridge over the Dudkoshi River, we reach Phunki Thenga.
 The trail then follows the Dud Koshi gorge descending rapidly through the pine forests.
 The path eventually reaches Sansa which is the major trail junction in the region.
 We stop at Kyangjuma (3570 m) for a relaxed lunch.
-We unknowingly appreciate the gorgeous Ama Dablam, Thamserku and Nuptese with every bite.
+We unknowingly appreciate the gorgeous Ama Dablam, Thamserku, and Nuptse with every bite.
 Following lunch, the trail to Namche Bazaar clings to the steep wooded slope beyond Kyangjuma, winding through several bends.
-We keep a lookout for wild life such as mountain goats, snow leopards, colorful pheasants, etc., while we pass through the forest by the trail.
+We keep a lookout for wildlife such as mountain goats, snow leopards, colorful pheasants, etc., while we pass through the forest by the trail.
 After passing a Chorten, we reach the army camp at of Namche Bazaar.
 We want to take a long last look (and picture!) back to Lhotse, the tip of Everest and Tengboche from here.
-On reaching our lodge, we take a nice hot shower and have very relaxed sleep in our room in Namche Bazaar.
+On reaching our lodge, we take a nice hot shower and have a very relaxed sleep in our room in Namche Bazaar.
 Overnight in Namche Bazaar.(B, L, D)

 Day 12: Namche Bazaar – Phakding – Lukla (2,800m): 5-6 hour trek

 The trail descends steeply downward so we need to walk slowly and under control as our shaky legs continuously battle the rocky terrain.
 After crossing the suspension bridges over the fast following Dud Koshi and its tributaries the trail becomes more level and natural.
 By today we start to get warmed up by the light breeze.
 Any remaining sore throats and colds will be gone by today as we pass through this charming mountain air.
-Although we are travelling the same route down, we feel completely different views.
-We snap a mixture of open plains, rhododendron and pine forests, and in the distance snow covered peaks.
+Although we are traveling the same route down, we feel completely different views.
+We snap a mixture of open plains, rhododendron and pine forests, and in the distance snow-covered peaks.
 Overnight in Lukla.(B, L, D)

 Day13: Lukla – Kathmandu